glasgowcompbio/GraphOmics/README.md

 ## Pathway Analysis

-The pathway analysis functionalities in WebOmics have been separated into a stand-alone Python library that can be used outside this project.
+The pathway analysis functionalities used in WebOmics have been separated into a stand-alone Python library **PALS** that can be used outside this project.
 This includes pathway analysis using ORA, GSEA and PLAGE on transcripts (Ensembl ID), proteins (UniProt ID) and compound (KEGG or ChEBI IDs) from the Reactome or KEGG database.
-You can find this here: http://pals.glasgowcompbio.org/.
+For more details, please refer to [PALS](http://pals.glasgowcompbio.org)